(1) Worldview Results Webinar: 11.30am – 1pm, 28 April

 Sitting within the Public Engagement Department you will learn about the daily workings of a busy fundraising and communications team.
 From reviewing research and event co-ordination, to proof reading and data entry, you will provide assistance to the team across various areas including Marketing, Communications, Fundraising and Digital Media.
 This role would suit someone with an outstanding attention to detail and an eagerness to learn the internal workings of a leading International Development Organisation that uses a human rights based approach to address the root causes of poverty around the world.
 Apply here.
 Closing date: 30 April.

 Courses and Training

-Established in 2001, Eurocheck is a worldwide leader in providing security training and support to NGOs, aid and human rights workers, charities, students, and journalists.
-Our security trainers are specialists in their fields and have all worked in various hostile environments around the world.
-Our online courses are reasonable priced at €100 + VAT for the two-day security awareness course and €200 + VAT for the 4-day hostile environment course.
+Established in 2001, Eurocheck is a worldwide leader in providing security training and support to NGOs, aid agencies, human rights workers, charities, students, and journalists.
+Our security trainers are specialists. in their fields and have all worked in various hostile environments around the world.
+The cost of the upcoming online hostile course is €200 + VAT.
+The course is normally conducted over 4 mornings and includes pre course study, role plays and exercises.
 We are currently running several courses a month.
 Please contact us re availability.
 These courses can be taken from the safety and comfort of your home or office here in Ireland or from overseas if already deployed.
-Find out more at www.eurocheck.ie or contact us at 086 8142446 or firstname.lastname@example.org
+For further information, check out our new website at www.eurocheck.ie or contact us at 086 8142446 or firstname.lastname@example.org

 Dóchas Wednesday News Editorial Policy